 - the transcript from the semester or year abroad

-- any available materials (description, syllabus, graded papers and or/exams) for the art history course(s) to be evaluated.
+- any available materials (description, syllabus, graded papers and or/exams, portfolio of art projects and/or photo images of all art created for the course) for the course(s) to be evaluated.

 Only after review of the course materials can the departmental advisor determine whether and how the courses may be counted for credit within the major.